ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Iowa Wesleyan University undergrads use financial aid to finance their education.
-In 2022, 477 of the 651 undergrads enrolled received financial aid.
+The majority of Iowa Wesleyan University undergrads use financial aid to to cover the cost of tuition.
+In 2023, 477 of the 651 undergrads enrolled received financial aid.
 Iowa Wesleyan University meets 74% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $26,969 a year.
 Around 75% of Iowa Wesleyan University undergrads take out student loans to cover any remaining costs.
 Iowa Wesleyan University graduates who have student loans graduate with an average of $33,152 of student loan debt.